 Love Interest offers Protagonist one in a lifetime offer or reason to meet in the near future.

-Michael M Dickson is a published author, skilled researcher, and entrepreneur.
+Michael M Dickson is a Udemy Best Selling Instructor, published author, skilled researcher, and entrepreneur.

-He creates courses on story structure, entrepreneurship, and the WordPress platform having successfully taught thousands of people his unique techniques in each area.
+He creates courses on story structure, novel outlining, and entrepreneurship, having successfully taught thousands of people his unique techniques in each area.

 You can reach him at his website below where you can sign up to receive free ebooks and advice on creating and running your own online business and writing.